This Morning (TV programme): Controversies

+David Cameron interview

+Amid the Jimmy Savile sexual abuse scandal on 8 November 2012, Phillip Schofield and Holly Willoughby interviewed then Prime Minister David Cameron.
+During the interview, Schofield presented Cameron with a list he had obtained from the internet of five people named as paedophiles in connection with the North Wales child abuse scandal.
+The names of several former senior Conservative politicians were visible on the list.
+Schofield was widely criticised for his action, with broadcaster Jonathan Dimbleby describing his behaviour as "cretinous".

+Cameron responded by warning against a witch hunt, "particularly about people who are gay".
+ITV's director of television, Peter Fincham, said that Schofield was "wrong" in confronting Cameron and said that the broadcaster had agreed to co-operate fully with government regulator Ofcom's investigation into the matter.
+The investigation was initiated after Ofcom received 415 complaints from viewers.
+Schofield later apologised, blaming a misjudged camera angle.
+Schofield and ITV later paid £125,000 compensation to settle a libel suit from one of those falsely accused, Alistair McAlpine, Baron McAlpine of West Green.

 Classism: 'It's a Toff Life'

-In 2018, viewers and commentators criticised a segment titled 'It's A Toff Life.'
-Instalments set a series of challenge for former Made in Chelsea cast member Georgia 'Toff' Toffolo that included completing tasks required of staff in KFC and a sewage works.
-Viewers deemed the segment "pathetically patronising" to watch Toffolo "slum it like ordinary folk for the day" and claimed the show was 'patronising working class people.'
+In 2018, some viewers and commentators criticised a segment titled "It's A Toff Life".
+Producers set a series of challenges for former Made in Chelsea cast member Georgia Toffolo that included completing tasks required of staff in KFC and a sewage works.
+Some viewers deemed the segment "pathetically patronising" to watch Toffolo "slum it like ordinary folk for the day" and said the show was "patronising working-class people."

 Boris Johnson selfie

-In December 2019, during the 2019 United Kingdom general election, Philip Schofield and Holly Willoughby were criticised for a "giggly" interview with then Prime Minister Boris Johnson.
-The co-hosts' decision to take a 'selfie' with the British politician was also criticised, and viewers raised a "lack of professionalism" and "clear bias."
-Schofield defended the stunt writing: "Can I point out that if Mr Corbyn had asked for a selfie, we would have happily obliged."
-Viewers argued that the pair had been more critical when interviewing then leader of the Labour Party Jeremy Corbyn who faced repeated calls to apologise for accusations of antisemitism in the party.
-Viewers noted that Islamophobia in the Conservative Party was not raised with Johnson.
+In December 2019, during the 2019 general election campaign, Schofield and Willoughby were criticised by some viewers for a "giggly" interview with then Prime Minister Boris Johnson.
+The co-hosts' decision to take a selfie with Johnson was also criticised by some viewers who raised a "lack of professionalism" and "clear bias".
+Schofield defended the selfie, writing: "Can I point out that if Mr Corbyn had asked for a selfie, we would have happily obliged."
+Viewers argued that the pair had been more critical when interviewing Jeremy Corbyn, who faced repeated calls to apologise for accusations of antisemitism in the Labour Party.
+Some viewers noted that Islamophobia in the Conservative Party was not raised with Johnson.
 Ofcom received 149 complaints.